anushayadavk/Employeepayroll_Service/README.md

-Ability to retrieve all employees who have joined in a particular data range from the payroll service databaseync it with Database using JDBC PreparedStatement
+Ability to find sum, average, min, max and number of male and female employees the payroll service databaseync it with Database using JDBC PreparedStatement